etal/cnvkit/doc/pipeline.rst

 produced by splitting larger exons will be no worse than average.

-Setting the average size of target bins to 100bp, for example, will yield about twice as many target bins, which can result in more precise and perhaps more accurate segmentation.
+Setting the average size of target bins to 100bp, for example, will yield about twice as many target bins, which might result in higher-resolution segmentation.
 However, the number of reads counted in each bin will be reduced by about half, increasing the variance or "noise" in bin-level coverages.
 An excess of noisy bins can make visualization difficult, and since the noise may not be Gaussian, especially in the presence of many bins with zero reads, the CBS algorithm could produce less accurate segmentation results on low-coverage samples.
 In practice we see good results with an average of 200-300 reads per bin; we therefore recommend an overall on-target sequencing coverage depth of at least